mahmoud661/Schema-Forge/docs/sql-editor-guide.md

 Foreign key relationships are detected through:

 - Standalone `FOREIGN KEY` constraints
-- Inline `REFERENCES` clauses in column definitions
+- Inline `REFERENCES` clauses in row definitions
 - `ALTER TABLE ADD FOREIGN KEY` statements

 These are then converted to edges in the visual representation.